logo

 Location is very important

-Mr. Middleton advised: “if it is possible, keep your tree in a room which you can close off to your cat when you aren’t there to stop it attacking or climbing it.
-This will stop your cat investigating it without supervision and prevent midnight marauding.
+If possible, keep your tree in a room that you can close off to your cat when you aren’t there to stop it from attacking or climbing it.
+This will prevent your cat from investigating it without supervision and stop midnight marauding.

-If your tree is small enough, and you have a way of securing it, putting it out of reach of your cat may make them lose interest.
-At the least, keep it away from shelves or surfaces your cat can jump from so they can’t leap onto it from above.
+If your tree is small enough, and you have a way of securing it, placing it out of reach of your cat may make them lose interest.
+At the very least, keep it away from shelves or surfaces your cat can jump from, so they can’t leap onto it from above.

 Getty